BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 on a IceStick.
 This lets you experience FPGA design and RISC-V using one of the cheapest FPGA devices (around $40).

+Note: the following instructions are for Linux (I'm using Ubuntu).
+It is probably possible to make everything work under Windows, but this will require porting the Makefiles.
+If somebody volunteers, it would be cool, please send a pull request !

 Before starting, you will need to install the OpenSource FPGA development tools, Yosys (Verilog synthesis), IceStorm (tools for Lattice Ice40 FPGA), NextPNR (Place and Route).
 Although there